General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Einstein Equations and Conservation laws for Closed, Flat and Open FLRW Universes

 is, in synchronous coordinates, given by

 The $G_{0i}$ constraint equations and the $G_{ij}$, $i\neq j$, dynamical equations are identically satisfied.
-The $G_{ii}$ dynamical equations are equivalent to the time-derivative of the $G_{00}$ constraint equation (\ref{FRW3}).
+The $G_{ii}$ dynamical equations are equivalent to the time-derivative of the $G_{00}$ constraint equation, or Friedmann equation~(\ref{FRW3}).
 Therefore, the $G_{ij}$ dynamical equations need not be taken into account.
 In equations~(\ref{subeq:einstein-flrw}) $\Lambda$ is the cosmological constant, $G_{\text{N}}$ the gravitational constant of the Newtonian Theory of Gravity and $c$ the speed of light.
 An over-dot denotes differentiation with respect to $ct$ and the sub-index $(0)$ refers to the background, i.e., unperturbed, quantities.
-Furthermore, $H\coloneqq\dot{a}/a$ is the Hubble function which is equal to $H=\tfrac{1}{3}\theta_\nul$, where $\theta_\nul$ is the background value of the expansion scalar $\theta\coloneqq u^\mu{}_{;\mu}$ with $u^\mu\coloneqq c^{-1}U^\mu$ the fluid four-velocity, normalized to unity ($u^\mu u_\mu=1$).
+Furthermore, $H\coloneqq\dot{a}/a$ is the Hubble function which is, for \textsc{flrw} universes, equal to $H=\tfrac{1}{3}\theta_\nul$, where $\theta_\nul$ is the background value of the expansion scalar $\theta\coloneqq u^\mu{}_{;\mu}$ with $u^\mu\coloneqq c^{-1}U^\mu$ the fluid four-velocity, normalised to unity ($u^\mu u_\mu=1$).
 A semicolon denotes covariant differentiation with respect to the background metric tensor $g_{\nul\mu\nu}$.
-The \emph{spatial} part of the background Ricci curvature tensor $R^i_{\nul j}$ and its trace $R_\nul$ are given~by
+The \emph{spatial} parts of the background Riemann tensor $R^i_{\nul jkl}$, the Ricci curvature tensor $R^i_{\nul j}$ and its contraction $R_\nul$ are given~by